light house

 remove it.

-light house exists for the leaders who understand that the most important strategic act is not addition — it is subtraction.
-Knowing what to remove.
-Having the discipline to remove it.
-Building the habit of keeping the house light.
+Light House exists for leaders who understand that the most important strategic act is not addition, it is subtraction.
+Knowing what to remove, having the discipline to remove it, and building the habit of keeping the house light.

 Complexity accumulates.